 Staying engaged in the present and savouring everything life has to offer is hard when our appreciation is weak.
 To fix this, find four or five things (or people) that make your life easier or better.
 These could be small details like having drinking water flow as you open the tap or having a blanket to keep you warm and cosy when it gets cold.
 Make a mental note of those things, or even better, write them down while you ask yourself:

-Using this mindfulness tip to stop and think about this will improve your appreciation for simple (and not-so-simple) everyday things and give you more reasons to feel blessed.
+Using this mindfulness tip to stop and think will improve your appreciation for simple (and not-so-simple) everyday things and give you more reasons to feel blessed.

 Technology can be a constant source of distraction and interfere with mindful practices, so it’s important to set boundaries and know when and how to use it.
 Mindfulness, different meditation styles and happiness apps and podcasts with uplifting content show that technology and gadgets can be beneficial, but making mindful use of technology is also a matter of changing your habits.

 For example, instead of reaching for your smartphone to take a picture of your food as soon as a plate is put in front of you, take some time to look at the food.
 Observe how it is presented, think about how it satisfies you, and about how much work has been put into making it reach your table.

 Like all other positive emotions, everyday engagement has to be cultivated.
-Trying to incorporate these seven mindfulness tips into daily tasks will bring you a collection of memorable thoughts and moments that enrich your life and make it more pleasurable.
-And ultimately, these enriching daily activities will allow you to live your life to the full and not just go through it. ●
+Trying to incorporate these seven tips on mindfulness into daily tasks will bring you a collection of memorable thoughts and moments that enrich your life and make it more pleasurable.
+And, ultimately, these enriching daily activities will allow you to live your life to the full and not just go through it. ●

 Main image: shutterstock/lolostock